 BY PATRICIA SCHELKUN

-Patrice Schelkun is a contemporary realist painter working in oil and on glass.
-She and her husband split their time between Naples and Lake George, NY.
-View her work at www.patriceschelkun.com or @schelkun_studio_arts on Instagram and Facebook.
+Patrice Schelkun is a contemporary realist painter working in oils and on glass.
+She and her husband split their time between Naples and Lake George, New York.
+Her website is www.patriceschelkun.com.